lbryio/lbry.com/content/news/167-lbry-development-community-update-Apr-2018.md

 ![speech](https://spee.ch/0/spech-adminnew.jpeg)

 ### 3D Printing Community on LBRY
-We are in the process of creating a landing page on Lbry.io specifically to attract users and creators of 3D printing models.
+We are in the process of creating a landing page on LBRY.io specifically to attract users and creators of 3D printing models.
 We believe that LBRY is a perfect fit for creators as our platform will allow them to charge for their models or receive micropayments in terms of tips (Thingiverse allows payments, but there are large minimums).
-You can check out the

 [Back to **Development Updates**](#dev-updates)